 Once your baby's umbilical stump falls off, it is safe to give them a regular tub bath.
 There are some easy ways to make sure that your newborn's first bath is both safe and enjoyable.
 To help your baby relax and enjoy their bathtub experience, it may help to sing or talk softly to them.

 The easiest and safest way to give your newborn baby a bath is using a baby bathtub.

 There are a few steps to safely bathe a newborn baby:

 - Place the tub on a safe, stable surface away from breakable objects and electrical appliances.

-- Make sure the room is warm (around 75 degrees Fahrenheit) and isn't drafty.
+- Make sure the room is warm (around 75 F) and isn't drafty.

 - Fill the tub with warm water and check the temperature using a thermometer.
-It should be just above 100 degrees Fahrenheit.
+It should be just above 100 F.

 - Gently place your baby in the water, and use a washcloth to gently clean your baby's skin.
 Pay special attention to creases around their arms and neck, as well as their diaper area.
 Follow the same steps as giving them a sponge bath.

 - Never remove your hands from your baby or step away from them.
 Soapy skin can be slippery, and making sure your baby doesn't fall or drown is very important.